UrbanInstitute/covid-neighborhood-job-analysis/README.md

 ### `update/`
 - **`1-download-data-update.R`**: Downloads BLS QCEW data for US, and WA state weekly unemployment data
+-
+- **`1b-generate-bls-state-claims-csv-update.R`**: Generates BLS state claims
+  data using manually downloaded Advanced state claims data from https://oui.doleta.gov/unemploy/claims.asp and the latest weeks numbers reported in this BLS pdf thast updated weekly.
+This script uses AWS Textract to perform OCR on the PDF tables so these output files should definitely be manually checked.
+You can skip running this script if you manually update the initial-claims-bls-state.csv by following  instructions in the Manual Update section below.

 - **`2a-job-loss-by-industry-wa-update.R`**: Uses data from the Washington State Employment Security Department - which provides estimates on a weekly basis of